xNok/infra-bootstrap-tools/Readme.md

 # Startup infra for small self-hosted project

-This repository provide ansible playbook to setup a minimal infrastructure for a simple self-hosted application.
+This repository provides Ansible playbooks to set up a minimal infrastructure for a simple self-hosted application.
 Ideal for small hobby projects.

 Features:
 * docker-swarm